JetBrains/teamcity-documentation/topics/storing-project-settings-in-version-control.md

 ### Managing Tokens
 [//]: # (AltHead: tokensGen)

-If you need to add a secure value to the versioned settings not via the TeamCity UI (for example, via Kotlin DSL), you can generate a token to be used instead of this secure value.
+If you need to add a password (or other secure value) to the versioned settings not via the TeamCity UI (for example, via Kotlin DSL), you can generate a token to be used in the settings instead of this password.
 In the __Project Settings__, select _Generate token for a secure value_ in the __Actions__ drop-down menu.
-Enter the secure value and click __Generate Token__.
+Enter the password and click __Generate Token__.
 The generated token will be stored on the server.
-You can copy and use it in the project configuration files instead of the secure value.
+You can copy and use it in the project configuration files instead of the password.

 You can also generate new secure tokens on the __Tokens__ tab of the project __Versioned Settings__ section.
 The tab is available for projects with the enabled "_[Store secure values outside of VCS](#Storing+Secure+Settings)_" option.

 The __Tokens__ tab allows viewing and copying all the project tokens, and accessing unused project tokens.
 When secure data of a project is stored outside of the Version Control System, it could potentially be detached from the project: for example, if a project with tokens is moved to another place in the hierarchy or is created from DSL on the new TeamCity server.
-In such case, you can specify the values of the project tokens on this tab, so it can continue using them.
+In such case, you can specify the values for the project tokens on this tab, so the project can continue using them.

 <img src="tokens-tab.png" alt="Versioned Settings| Tokens" width="800"/>